-- Product Categories, is where you can group similar products together.
+- Product Categories are where you can group similar products together.
 For instance, hats, Works just like the standard WordPress categories.

-- Product Tags, is an additional way to help you organize your database of products.
+- Product Tags are an additional way to help you organize your database of products.
 It works just like the standard WordPress tags.

 WooCommerce will display some handy tooltips to explain what’s the purpose of each field when the first time you will visit this panel.